sagemath/sage-archive-2023-02-01/src/doc/en/prep/Logging-On.rst

 .. image:: media/SignIn.png
     :align: center

-You can create an account in two ways.
+You can create an account in three ways.

 - Use an :ref:`OpenID <OpenID>` account to verify your account

 - Create a login in the :ref:`standard way <Standard>` by creating a username and password.

+- If you have opened it on your local machine (e.g. from the command line or the Mac app), you should be automatically logged in.

 .. _OpenID: